spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/04-stage.md

 9. Start the **New Virtual** machine deployment wizard.

 10. Choose a cluster that has access to the datastore used for storing the VMDK.
-Choose the Datastore where VMDK is stored.
+Choose the datastore where VMDK is stored.